 Yes, there is sales tax on electricity in Texas.

-However, residential customers are exempt from paying sales tax on electricity.
+Residential customers are exempt from paying sales tax on electricity.
 Commercial customers in Texas pay sales tax of 6.25 to 8.25% on their electricity bill.
 Your business may also pay a city tax depending on where you live.

-Plus there may be taxes for Metropolitan Transit Authority (MTA), City Transit Departments (CTD), Special Purpose Districts (SPD) and county sales taxes.
+Plus there may be taxes for the Metropolitan Transit Authority (MTA), City Transit Departments (CTD), Special Purpose Districts (SPD) and county sales taxes.

 However, depending on the type of business you operate, you may be exempt from paying sales taxes on your commercial electricity.